KCL-Planning/rosplan_demos/rosplan_stage_demo/README.md

-# rosplan_demo_stage
+# Stage Demo

+This package contains the base maps and launches upon which the other stage demos are built.
+Please look to the other demos in this repository for demonstrations of different planning and execution tools with ROSPlan.

-This package contains:
+The package contains:
 - An example launch file for a robot simulation in [Stage](http://wiki.ros.org/stage).
 - Stage world files, maps, and configuration files.

 #### Demo Description

 The demo has been tested with ROS melodic.
-This demo is the base maps/launches/configuration upon which the other stage demos are built.

 The demo launches a Stage simulation with the following components:
 - *stageros* simulation node.